Buddy Rice: IRL IndyCar Series

-For 2005 he and Vítor Meira were joined by Danica Patrick.
+For 2005, Rice and Vítor Meira were joined by Danica Patrick.
 However, Rice was injured in a crash at Indianapolis during practice, and was not cleared to race.
 In an ironic twist, Bräck then substituted for Rice.

 The 2006 season began tragically for Rice at the season-opening race at Homestead-Miami Speedway when teammate Paul Dana of Rahal Letterman Racing team was killed in the final practice session.
 Rice and his other teammate Danica Patrick immediately withdrew from the race.
 Rice started his 2006 season in the following race at St. Petersburg, Florida.
 His Indianapolis 500 race ended early in a crash with Hélio Castroneves.
 After the IRL season ended, he raced in the Champ Car World Series race at Autodromo Hermanos Rodriguez for Forsythe Racing and finished tenth.

 Buddy Rice recovers from a tough qualification attempt prior to the 2007 Indianapolis 500.

 For 2007, Rice joined Sarah Fisher at Dreyer & Reinbold Racing.
-He captured 3 top-five finishes in the first half of the season and finished ninth in points, his best result since 2004.
+He captured three top-five finishes in the first half of the season and finished ninth in points, his best result since 2004.
 He was retained by the team for the 2008 IndyCar season, the high point of which came with a fourth-place finish at Watkins Glen.
 He ultimately finished sixteenth in points.

-He did not participate in the 2009 IndyCar Series season after being released from Dreyer & Reinbold Racing at the end of the 2008 season.
+Rice did not participate in the 2009 IndyCar Series season after being released from Dreyer & Reinbold Racing at the end of the 2008 season.
 Further, his long-standing partnership with Red Bull also expired and was not renewed.

-He raced for Panther Racing in the 2011 Indianapolis 500 as a teammate to J. R. Hildebrand driving the No. 44 Honda Dallara.
+Rice raced for Panther Racing in the 2011 Indianapolis 500 as a teammate to J. R. Hildebrand driving the No. 44 Honda Dallara.